Master's in Network Engineering Online

 Master of Science in Information Technology - Network Management

-Employment of network and computer systems administrators is projected to grow 6 percent from 2016 to 2026.1 Network managers may determine an organization’s system needs and install network hardware and software, make needed upgrades and repairs, maintain network and computer system security, and evaluate and optimize network or system performance.2 Colorado Technical University’s Master of Science Information Technology degree with a network management specialization is designed to help you understand the capabilities of various networking technologies, equipment and software.
+Employment of network and computer systems administrators is projected to grow 4 percent from 2019 to 2029.1 Network managers may determine an organization’s system needs and install network hardware and software, make needed upgrades and repairs, maintain network and computer system security, and evaluate and optimize network or system performance.1 Colorado Technical University’s Master of Science Information Technology degree with a network management specialization is designed to help you understand the capabilities of various networking technologies, equipment and software.

 In the network management specialization, you will have the opportunity to analyze the needs and mission of an organization and work to develop familiarity with how to document the organization’s requirements for a network infrastructure.
 You also explore relevant technologies that provide virtualization in the areas of network management, server management, data management and cloud computing.

 Manage your education with your smartphone or tablet anytime, anywhere with CTU Mobile.
-Classes begin every 8 weeks.
+Classes start soon.